No matter what your size and shape, we can give you the look you've always wanted.

-Breast Reduction, also called Reduction Mammaplasty, is an operation to reduce the size of a woman’s breasts whilst maintaining an aesthetic shape, including repositioning the breasts in an improved position on the chest.
+Breast reduction, also called reduction mammaplasty, is an operation to reduce the size of a woman’s breasts and create an aesthetic shape, including repositioning the breasts in an improved position on the chest.

-With age, child bearing and increased weight, the ligaments and the overlying skin which contribute to the youthful shape of the breast, stretch and elongate, allowing the breasts to droop on the chest wall.
-Large breast also often cause significant degrees of discomfort, particularly of the neck, back and shoulders, as well as psychological and aesthetic concerns.
+With age, childbearing and weight changes, the ligaments and the overlying skin which contribute to the youthful shape of the breast stretch and elongate, allowing the breasts to droop on the chest wall.
+Large breasts also often cause significant degrees of discomfort, particularly of the neck, back and shoulders, as well as psychological and aesthetic concerns.
 The surgery aims to improve these aspects.

-Dr. Merten specialises in the most modern breast reduction techniques and was one of the first surgeons in Australia to regularly perform “short scar” breast reductions, providing a much better shape with fewer scars than traditional methods.
-He has an international reputation for his skill and expertise in breast reduction, and now trains the next generation of Australian and international plastic surgeons.
+The specialist plastic surgeons at Pure Aesthetics have particular expertise in the most modern breast reduction techniques and were one of the first practices in Australia to regularly perform “short scar” breast reductions (also known as “vertical” or “lollipop” breast reductions), providing a much better shape with fewer scars than traditional methods.
+Our surgeons have international reputations for their skill and expertise in breast reduction, and now train the next generation of Australian and international plastic surgeons.

 Large breasts can be very uncomfortable and negatively impact one’s quality of life, but there are options available to remedy this situation.
 Breast reduction is one of the most successful plastic surgery procedures performed.
 Benefits of breast reduction include:

 Our plastic surgeons recommend the no-drain breast reduction technique whenever possible, which holds a number of specific benefits over traditional reduction surgery: